Winter warmers: 10 of the best men’s scarves

 3. Merino wool football scarves by Retro Clasico

-It’s hard to choose between these and the Savile Rogue scarves, which have been around longer.
-But these are a little cheaper, and the designs seem a little less generic.
-Saying that, I do own a Savile Rogue one and love it.
+It was hard to choose between these and the Savile Rogue scarves.
+But these were a little cheaper, and the designs a little less generic.

-The ones here are based on scarves you associate with days gone by but with the added premium finish.
-Some straightforward alternate colours for the scarves, but it’s the ones that nod back to classic club colours that perhaps work best for me, like the one above.
+The scarves have a look of ‘days gone by’ but with the added premium finish.
+Some straightforward alternate colours for the scarves, but it’s the ones that nod back to classic club colours/kits that perhaps work best for me, like the one above.

-All scarves come in a presentation box, should you fancy giving one as a gift, with this Merino scarf selling for £29.95, which is actually cheaper than they were a couple of years back.
+All scarves come in a presentation box, should you fancy giving one as a gift, with these Merino scarves selling for £29.95, which is actually cheaper than they were a couple of years back unusually.

 Find out more at the Retro Clasico website